David Stapleton (Lieutenant-General): Early life

-Stapleton was born in Clonmel, County Tipperary, Ireland on 26 September 1937, where he attentended the local Christian Brothers school.
+Stapleton was born in Clonmel, County Tipperary, Ireland on 26 September 1937, where he attended the local Christian Brothers school.

 Military career

 He joined the Irish Defence Forces Cadet School in 1955 and was commissioned into the Supply and Transport Corps.
 During a forty five year long career he held the senior positions of Commander 6th Infantry Brigade, Director of the Transport Corps, Quartermaster General, Force Commander UNDOF and Chief of Staff.

 Personal life

 He was married to Maureen and had four children.
 Stapleton died at his home in Newbridge on 13 June 2016.